bobbyowolabi/rowolabi.github.io/_drafts/saxophonist-who-code.md

 But for me, it's the saxophone anyday.

 While I wrote about how [programming is not like playing music][programming-is-not-like-playing-music]; I do acknowledge that there is some substance to the sentiment that musicians make for good programmers.
-Last November, I attended the [Audio Developer Conference (ADC)][adc].
+Last November 2017, I attended the [Audio Developer Conference (ADC)][adc].
 I met some good people and listened to interesting talks.
 Many of the attendees were active programmers and virtually everyone I spoke to had an active interest in music.
 I met a freelance software engineer that played the trumpet and performed in a small jazz combo group ...
 An independent developer who humbly dabbles on the piano ...
 And yet another who led his own band.

-I thought it would be interesting to explore some people who code and play music.
-In this case, we'll be exploring those who play (or played) the best instrument ... the saxophone!
+I thought it would be interesting to explore individuals who programmed and played music at some point in their lives.
+In this case, we'll be exploring those who played the best instrument ... the saxophone!

 ### [[Matt Mullenweg]][matt-mullenweg]
 Matt Mullenweg is the CEO and founder of [Automattic][automattic], the company behind [wordpress.com][wordpress-commercial] and a major contributor to the wordpress opensource project, which he started along with Mike Little <sup>[[1]](#wordpress-wiki)</sup>.